 Three tables away a baby sat in a high chair shredding a pancake with his bare hands while his mom and dad quietly ate their breakfasts.
 At a table closer to the door, two young couples engaged in lively conversation.
 Hera guessed they were visitors drawn to the village by the neighboring ski resort.

 And in the back corner, alone in the booth, a man sat staring at her.
 He had windblown brown hair and several days’ worth of facial hair.
 But it was the look in his eyes that caught her attention.
 They held a depth of pain that she’d only seen before in war during her two stints as a Marine Corp sniper.

 She’d noticed him in the restaurant before.
 And each time he sat at the patio’s back corner booth.
-She’d never seen him direct his gaze toward any spot but onto the table before him.
+She’d rarely seen him direct his gaze toward any spot but onto the table before him.
 She often thought he kept his field of vision close as a way of informing everyone to let him be.

-She met his gaze.
+She met his sudden gaze.
 Straight on.
 That he didn’t turn his eyes away, as most people would, intrigued her.
 But she soon became impatient with the game and turned her attention back to Mitch.
 He was scanning the titles on each page of the newspaper.

 “Are you looking for something in particular?” she asked.

 “Yep,” he said, “any news about the Collingwood Killer.”

 She should have guessed, for thirty miles away a serial killer was terrorizing the small town of Collingwood.
 The necks of five young women had been viciously severed, and their stomachs had repeatedly been slashed with a thin knife.
 Their corpses were then wrapped tightly in clear plastic sheets.
 And for a final indignity, they were each left along a roadside just inches from the pavement, as if the killer was anxious to show off his artwork.

 “It’s been a while since the last victim was found, hasn’t it?”
 Hera said.

 “I thought the killer was striking every other Friday night.”